tonyspiro/grunt-html5-boilerplate/README.md

 #Grunt Initializr

 Grunt Initializr is an HTML5 boilerplate with added [Grunt](http://gruntjs.com/) task managment functionality.
-It gives you an easy start to any web project by including the [Bootstrap Initializr](http://www.initializr.com/) and also adds the streamlined workflow power of Grunt to output your code minified and easily organized.
+It gives you an easy start to any web project by including the popular [Bootstrap Initializr](http://www.initializr.com/) and also adds the workflow power of Grunt to output your code minified and easily organized.

 It is built for easy organization, scalability and speed in mind: